feeMdj/Bloc_2_Analyse-exploratoire-descriptive-et-inferentielle-de-donnees/README.md

 ## Files:
 You'll find these files in the repository:
-  - SpeeDating.ipynb
+  - SpeeDating.ipynb: the notebook
-  - - Speed_Dating_Data.csv: dataset
+  - SpeedDatingData.csv: dataset
+  - Speed Dating Data Key.doc: description of the columns